 Or at least some of it.
 If nothing more, it will serve as a great icebreaker for you when out and about, and don’t forget it’s free for those registered as residents living in Estonia.
 If you’re living close to the Russian border, however, many of the residents get by solely on Russian – so that would be worth its weight in gold too.

 If you haven’t made contributions to the Estonian Health Insurance Fund (or ‘haigekassa‘) then you will likely need to take out a policy before entering the country (or even before submitting your D-Visa application).
-Get the best care possible without facing extortionate fees with William Russell’s International Health Insurance.
+Get the best care possible without facing extortionate fees with international health insurance.

 Your handy “moving to Estonia” checklist